redFrik/udk16-Immersive_Technologies/udk161110/README.md

 s.boot

 //--loading a soundfile
-//drag and drop a file onto this document to see the path
+//drag and drop a file onto this document to see the path (not mp3)
 //then copy and paste that into the line below b.free; b= Buffer.readChannel(s, "/Users/asdf/Desktop/sounds/a11wlk01-44_1.aiff", channels:[0]);  //here edit path to your soundfile